Malda Town railway station

 Malda Town Railway Station is a railway station on the Howrah–New Jalpaiguri line under Malda railway division of Eastern Railway zone.
 It serves the city of Malda in the Indian state of West Bengal.
-It is one of the largest as well as busiest railway stations of Eastern India.
-Indian Railways upgrade this station with modern facilities.
+One of the first two Amrit Bharat Express trains originating from this station towards SMVT Bengaluru station was flagged off on 30 December 2023.
+It is 89th number railway station out of top 100 railway station of India in terms of revenue.

 History

 In the early 1960s, when Farakka Barrage was being constructed, a radical change was made in the railway system north of the Ganges.
 Indian Railways created a new broad-gauge rail link from Kolkata.

 The 2240 m long Farakka Barrage carries a rail-cum-road bridge across the Ganges.
 The rail bridge was opened in 1971 thereby linking the Barharwa–Azimganj–Katwa loop to Malda, New Jalpaiguri and other railway stations in North Bengal.

 Busy station

 Malda Town railway station is amongst the top hundred booking stations of Indian Railways.
 One of the reasons for it being a busy station is that every train that passes through the station stops here since it is the meeting point of two railway zones (i.e. The Eastern Railway and the Northeast Frontier Railway).
-To the north of the station starts the Northeast Frontier Railway and to the south starts the Eastern Railway.
+To the north of the station starts the Northeast Frontier Railway and to the south of it starts the Eastern Railway.